Addressing last mile e-commerce logistics, payment issues in Indonesia

 Many e-commerce companies and consumers are beginning to realise that the foundation of a healthy and growing e-commerce space relies heavily on certain tenets, in particular, extensive support by last mile logistics services, as well as payment options tailored to a country’s consumer behaviour.

 In the upcoming Echelon Indonesia event, panel speakers will talk in depth and discuss the disruption in the logistics and payment space in the country.
-They will be protected by security staff for events in Indonesia.
 Here’s a look at some of the initiatives companies operating in Indonesia have undertaken so far to address these issues.

 Improving delivery services